havelessbemore/circle-ds/README.md

 #### Events

 - [`BoundedEvent.Overflow`](./src/types/boundedEvent.ts): Triggered when existing elements are discarded from the collection.
-This happens when capacity is reached and old values must be removed to make room for new values.
+Event listeners should expect an array of discarded elements.
+Event listeners may be called multiple times per overflow.

 #### Methods